MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/Troubleshoot/smb-multichannel-troubleshooting.md

 You need the SMB connection tracing information that starts from the TCP three-way handshake.
 We recommend that you close all applications (especially Windows Explorer) before you start the capture.
 Restart the **Workstation** service on the SMB client, start the packet capture, and then reproduce the issue.

 Make sure that the SMBv3.*x* connection is being negotiated, and that nothing in between the server and the client is affecting dialect negotiation.
-SMBv2 and earlier versions don’t support multichannel.
+SMBv2 and earlier versions don't support multichannel.

 Look for the NETWORK\_INTERFACE\_INFO packets.
 This is where the SMB client requests a list of adapters from the SMB server.
-If these packets aren’t exchanged, multichannel doesn’t work.
+If these packets aren't exchanged, multichannel doesn't work.

 The server responds by returning a list of valid network interfaces.
 Then, the SMB client adds those to the list of available adapters for multichannel.
 At this point, multichannel should start and, at least, try to start the connection.